(Revised and updated from an earlier version.)

 Reason 2: You’re using your strategy at the wrong time.

 For most parents, it’s the middle-of-the-night waking that is disruptive.
 Many times parents will try to do sleep training in the middle of the night, after previously rocking, feeding or soothing their baby to sleep at bedtime.
 And, we can’t tell you how many parents tell us that they had read or been told to wake their baby up and begin sleep training after he or she fell asleep during a night feeding!
 Granted, the night feeding/sleep association pattern is a complicated one, and there is more than one right way to approach it, but waking your baby in the middle of the night to begin sleep training after a sleep association has already occurred is a moot point and totally unproductive for everyone.

 The best time to start a sleep intervention is at bedtime.
-We outline the reasons for that in this blog.
 If your baby already falls asleep on his/her own at bedtime, your work will come overnight, and you may need a personalized sleep consult to help with the nuances of feedings, weaning, sleep training and how they interplay.

 Reason 3: You’re using the wrong strategy.

 Maybe you read a sleep book that made you feel that there was one particular way to do things.
 Maybe your friend/sister/neighbor did sleep training one way, and so you feel that you have to do it that way (or the exact opposite).
 But maybe your baby is in a different developmental phase than your friend’s: learning to pull up and getting stuck, having some serious separation anxiety, or your toddler is having some fears and anxieties about going to bed.
 Or maybe your baby has a different temperament, or maybe you have a different temperament.
 To help you feel empowered about your choice, here is one of our most popular blogs, Sleep Training the Baby Sleep Science Way.